Camping in a special place: Waterton Lakes National Park © Parks Canada / Matt Semel

 Belly River Group Campground

-Open mid-May to early September (weather dependent).
+Open May 12 to September 30 (weather dependent).

 Group camping is available by reservation only at Belly River Campground for groups with a minimum of 25 people.
 Please contact us for more information or reservations.

 Crandell Mountain Campground © Parks Canada